 - If you are not very fond of garlic then take only 1 clove of it.

-- Cumin seeds is optional but it does lend a very good taste to hummus.
+- Cumin seeds are optional but it does lend a very good taste to hummus.